susanruimingao/pstR/README.md

 prophageTypingR::trimAssembleSubmit(inputDir = "rawdata",  suffixNameR1 = "_R1.fastq.gz",suffixNameR2 = "_R2.fastq.gz" );
 ```

-After submitting the assemlies to PHASTER, To check the status of PHASTER server running:
+After submitting the assemlies to PHASTER, to check the status of PHASTER server running:
 ```
 prophageTypingR::CheckPhasterServer(path = "YOUR_OWN_PATH_to../checkPhasterServer.py")
 ```